IamSreeman/IamSreeman.github.io/pages/about.md

 <a href="https://physics.stackexchange.com/users/264772/kasi-reddy-sreeman-reddy"><img src="https://physics.stackexchange.com/users/flair/264772.png?theme=dark" width="208" height="58" alt="profile for Kasi Reddy Sreeman Reddy at Physics Stack Exchange, Q&amp;A for active researchers, academics and students of physics" title="profile for Kasi Reddy Sreeman Reddy at Physics Stack Exchange, Q&amp;A for active researchers, academics and students of physics"></a>

 </div>

-<b id="f1">1)</b> In Telugu script: కాశిరెడ్డి శ్రీమాన్ రెడ్డి, in Devanagari: काशिरेड्डि श्रीमान रेड्डि and in International Phonetic Alphabet (IPA): /kaːʃiɾeɖɖi ʃɾiːmaːn ɾeɖɖi/.

-In this <a href="https://en.wikipedia.org/wiki/Telugu_names" target="_blank">Telugu name</a> *Sreeman* is the given name and *Kasireddy* is the family name and family name comes at the beginning of the name.

-Also, in all Indian official documents there is a wrong space and my name is written as *Kasi Reddy Sreeman Reddy*, and I am continuing that mistake in all official documents.
-For international official documents I am using *Sreeman Reddy Kasi Reddy* as my name.<a href="#a1">↩</a>

 <script type="text/javascript" src="https://unpkg.com/wikipedia-preview@latest/dist/wikipedia-preview.production.js"></script>